RehabEngGroup/MOtoNMS/README.md

 ## Documentation ##
-A PDF version of MOtoNMS User Manual is included with this release.
-The most up-to-date documentation can be found at <https://simtk.org/home/motonms> and the latest version of the manual is always available at <http://goo.gl/Ukrw5B>.
+A PDF version of MOtoNMS User Manual is included with this release and can be downloaded from <https://simtk.org/home/motonms>.
-Documentation is also provided in the GitHub Project Pages available at <http://rehabenggroup.github.io/MOtoNMS/>.
+The most up-to-date documentation is also provided in the GitHub Project Pages available at <http://rehabenggroup.github.io/MOtoNMS/>.

 ## Installation ##